jbarkie/betbot/README.md

 ## Features

 - View the latest NBA games and odds
+- View the latest MLB games and odds
 - Odds analysis and betting suggestions via integration of machine learning algorithms

 ## Backend API